loyeleye/cis-5570-recommender-system/README.md

 1. Go to https://www.jetbrains.com/idea/download/#section=windows
 2. Select your Operating System.
 3. Download the "Community Edition" and click to install when complete.
-4. Follow the installation steps from the installer.
+4. Follow the installation steps.